kitak/kitak.info-hugo/content/about.md

 # About

 My name is **Keisuke KITA**, Software Engineer from Shibuya, Tokyo, Japan.
-My main focus in web frontends with high-performance and clean code.
+My main focus is web frontends with high-performance and clean code.
 Also I'm interested in middleware/backend development in Go and Lua.

 ## Software - self-developed products -